Car Rental Tel Aviv

-If you are looking for a rental car in Israel, but in a different city then Tel Aviv, please visit our Car Rental Israel webpage, from where you can book your car rental in Israel.
+If you are looking for a rental car in Israel, but in a city other than Tel Aviv, please click through to the Car rental Israel page, where you can choose in which city in Israel you want to rent a car.

 Tel Aviv is not the largest city in Israel, but it is the most important one.
 It is also the most western city, one could even call it positively cosmopolitan.
 The city was founded in 1909 as a counterpart to the Arabian Jaffa.
 That historical town is located to the south of Tel Aviv and it is now a part of the municipality.
 The city is beautifully situated on the Mediterranean and it has a beautiful sandy beach.
 Along the beach, there is a boulevard with many bars and restaurants.